radiantlogicinc/radiantlogic-openapi-codegen/README.md

 ### Modules

 This is a multi-module maven project.
 The primary modules for the codegen will be found in the `builder-modules` directory.
 Modules that exist to use (and therefore test) the generated code will be found in the `usage-modules` directory.

+By default, only the `builder-modules` will be impacted by maven commands.
+Running commands with the `usage` profile (ie, `mvn -P usage ...`) will execute commands on the `usage-modules` and running commands with the `all` profile (ie, `mvn -P all ...`) will execute commands on all modules.

 ### Requirements